MaryHal/dmenu-suite/README.md

 Possible Usage
 ==============

 All scripts take a single optional argument to decide which backend to use.
-If this argument is excluded, dmenu is used by default.
+If this argument is excluded, fzf is used by default.
 Backends supported: fzf, dmenu, and rofi.

-Run mpcmenu (interface for mpd client) with dmenu inside current terminal:
+Run mpcmenu (interface for mpd client) with dmenu:

     ~/bin/menu/scripts/mpcmenu dmenu